 Another mechanism to deal with the adverse effect of network congestion is to distinguish between the various communication requirements.
 This was proposed in the Asynchronous Timesharing System (ATS) [15], in which data traffic is divided into four classes.
-A control class Chas the highest priority; it delineates a class of communication where data loss or unpredictable communication delays cannot be tolerated.
-Class I is next on the priority scale; it delineates a class of communication where data loss cannot be tolerated, but a user-specified maximum endto-end communication delay is allowed.
+A control class C has the highest priority; it delineates a class of communication where data loss or unpredictable communication delays cannot be tolerated.
+Class I is next on the priority scale; it delineates a class of communication where data loss cannot be tolerated, but a user-specified maximum end-to-end communication delay is allowed.
 Class II has a set maximum percent of lost packets and a maximum count of consecutive packets lost.
 Finally, class III has zero loss and no maximum end-to-end delay for communication that is not subject to time constraints.
-A similar treatment of the different communication requirements imposed on a distributed system is under investigation at the University of California at Berkeley, where an experimental RAID-II network file server is being implemented.
-It treats requests with a low end-to-end delay requirement differently from requests with a high bandwidth requirement is being implemented [16].
+A similar treatment of the different communication requirements imposed on a distributed system is under investigation at the University of California at Berkeley, where an experimental RAID-II network file server is being implemented [16].

 The network protocol presented in [9, 8] handles performance requirements in a different manner.
 When a connection is requested, the user provides the network manager with maximum end-to-end delay, maximum packet size, maximum packet loss rate, minimum packet inter-arrival time, and maximum jitter, where jitter is defined as the difference in the delays experienced between two packets on the same connection.
 Three types of channels can be requested: deterministic, statistical, and best-effort.
 For deterministic channels, the communication delay is guaranteed to fall below a given time bound.
 For statistical channels, the probability that the delay is less than a given time D is kept greater than or equal to a requested factor q.
 This can be thought of as establishing a confidence interval about the expected delay rather than a deterministic bound on that delay.
-Best-effort channels provide no guarantees for the percentage of messages reaching their destination on-time; they merely attempt to make the best use of the available bandwidth.
+Best-effort channels provide no guarantees for the percentage of messages reaching their destination on-time; they merely attempt to make the best use of the available bandwidth.1

 Statistical approaches to overcoming delay and bandwidth limitations are attractive because they provide application programs with a flexible framework, in which a continuum of communication priorities can be easily expressed as confidence intervals.
 In particular, we argue that the distinction between deterministic, statistical, and best-effort channels in the protocol proposed in [9, 8] is artificial.
-Deterministic and best-effort channels can be thought of as special statistical channels, for which the confidence interval (determined by q) describing the communication delay is taken to its limits.
-Therefore, in this paper (without loss of generality), we consider only statistical channels.
+Deterministic and best-effort channels can be thought of as special statistical channels, for which the confidence interval (determined by q) describing the communication delay is taken to its limits.2 Therefore, in this paper (without loss of generality), we consider only statistical channels.

-&lt;sup>1Deterministic channels are necessary for computations with hard time constraints, whereas statistical channels are appropriate for computations with soft time constraints.
+1Deterministic channels are necessary for computations with hard time constraints, whereas statistical channels are appropriate for computations with soft time constraints.
 Best-effort channels are adequate for computations with no time constraints.